 From different level platforms you had panoramic views of the glacier.
 It was gigantic stretching back many miles into the distance.
 It was a little bit touristy with quite a few people around.
 After snapping a lot of photos, we headed back to the bus and back to El Calafate.

 Amado 833, El Calafate 9405

 That evening back in town we dined at La Tablita.
 The restaurant serves authentic Patagonian cuisines.
 Along with all kinds of grills and steaks, it specializes in BBQ Patagonian lamb.
 In fact, at the entrance to the restaurant they had lambs roasted on sticks and stood up vertically.
 There was a nice ambiance in the place, plus the food and service was excellent.

 Rodrigo, our tour leader, recommend we try an amazing crepe cafe for desert, Viva La Pepa.
 Sure enough the crepes and ice cream was delicious.
 What made it stand out was the cool sugar craftwork.
 I treated myself to crepe Nutella with banana, cinnamon, hazelnut and honey.
 And a single espresso.
 We all had a nice laugh and got to know more about each other.
 It was a perfect end to a memorable day.

 The Perito Moreno Glacier was high on my list of places to visit for a long time.
 And I was not disappointed.
 The natural beauty and sheer size of the glacier is even more impressive up close when you walk on it.
 It felt safe to walk on the glacier, with a guide at the front and another at the back.

 With the crampons it was easy to grip the ice.
 Making the walk on the ice more memorable was our guide cracking jokes along the trail.
 I thoroughly recommend taking the glacial hike to fully experience this natural wonder.

 A picturesque journey to see a panoramic view of Patagonia

-Trekking through the patagonia landscape to see the mighty Fitz Roy
+Trekking through Patagonia to see the mighty Fitz Roy mountain